felix-lambert/best-practice/README.md

 Since JavaScript allows you to make objects on the fly, without a lot of class boilerplate, you can use an object if you are finding yourself needing a lot of arguments.

-To make it obvious what properties the function expects, you can use the ES2015/ES6 destructuring syntax.
-This has a few advantages:

-1. When someone looks at the function signature, it's immediately clear what properties are being used.
-2. Destructuring also clones the specified primitive values of the argument object passed into the function.
-This can help prevent side effects.
-Note: objects and arrays that are destructured from the argument object are NOT cloned.
-3. Linters can warn you about unused properties, which would be impossible without destructuring.

 **Bad:**
 ```javascript